merenlab/merenlab.org/_posts/miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs.md

 <br /><br />
 </blockquote>

-This should be the golden rule, and maximum 10% redundancy is a way to make sure you are not shooting yourself in the foot.
+This can be your golden rule, and maximum 10% redundancy would be a way to make sure you are not shooting yourself in the foot.

 ## Identifying contamination is one thing, dealing with it is another